xwjim/DRN/README.md

 # Discriminative Reasoning for Document-level Relation Extraction
-PyTorch implementation for ACL 2021 Findings paper: [Discriminative Reasoning for Document-level Relation Extraction](https://arxiv.org/abs/2106.01562)
+PyTorch implementation for ACL-IJCNLP 2021 Findings paper: [Discriminative Reasoning for Document-level Relation Extraction](https://arxiv.org/abs/2106.01562)

 > Document-level relation extraction (DocRE) models generally use graph networks to implicitly model the reasoning skill (i.e., pattern recognition, logical reasoning, coreference reasoning, etc.) related to the relation between one entity pair in a document.
 In this paper, we propose a novel discriminative reasoning framework to explicitly model the paths of these reasoning skills between each entity pair in this document.
 Thus, a discriminative reasoning network is designed to estimate the relation probability distribution of different reasoning paths based on the constructed graph and vectorized document contexts for each entity pair, thereby recognizing their relation.
 Experimental results show that our method outperforms the previous state-of-the-art performance on the large-scale DocRE dataset.